 Dynamic pricing is a strategy in eCommerce whereby the prices of products are adjusted in real time in relation to supply and demand in the market.
 Amazon, for example, updates their prices every ten minutes and sets the tone for how others in the industry craft their pricing strategies.
 Without dynamic pricing, merchants risk missing out on increased margins when competitors run out of certain products.
 On the other hand, a retailer could be missing out on revenue if they haven’t taken notice of a sudden drop in prices of particular items by their competitors.

 Dynamic pricing is far more effective than price matching, where you essentially just match the prices of your competitors.
-Dynamic pricing is all about pricing intelligently.
-It is about staying abreast of the latest stock levels and your competitor’s prices.
+This strategy is all about pricing intelligently; staying abreast of the latest stock levels and your competitor’s prices.
 It requires in-depth data to do it well, but it is still the way forward when it comes to pricing strategies for your eCommerce site.

 The effectiveness of Dynamic Pricing

 One of the key reasons dynamic pricing is so effective is that it is the result of keeping up to date with everything that is going on in the market.
 Through relevant software, you can adjust your prices based on inventory trends, and automatically incorporate those variables into your new schemes.
 Dynamic pricing helps you get rid of your inventory faster.
 Being aware of market trends, your own stock levels and what your competitors are doing means you can lower your prices and shift some stock without missing your revenue targets.